Site extensions for schools

 We'll consider the site’s safety, access and infrastructure requirements, like drainage and retaining walls.

-If we decide to buy the land we'll negotiate for it and pay for it using Ministry funding.
+If we decide to buy land we'll negotiate for it and pay for it using Ministry funding not school funds.
+You will be led by your property advisor in regards to what may be required from the school to help support a case to acquire land.

 Last reviewed: Has this been useful?
 Give us your feedback